oVirt/ovirt-site/source/feature/engine/serial-console.html.md

 ### Known issues

-As per oVirt 3.6.0, the oVirt Engine configures the console type to "VirtIO".
+Up until oVirt 3.6.0-rc1, the oVirt Engine configures the console type to "VirtIO".
 Unfortunately, this can cause issues with some Guest Operating Systems, and can require additional configuration as well.
 [A Patch is available](https://gerrit.ovirt.org/#/c/46700/) to switch the default console type "Serial" (Emulated serial console), which should work out of the box in the majority of the Guest OS.
-The aforementioned patch is expected to be part of oVirt 3.6.1.
+The aforementioned patch will be included in oVirt 3.6.0-final.

 ### Manual Configuration